jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/README.md

 ### 6. Web Scraping :
 You can access and analyse data such as car name, mileage, rating, price etc , from an online car website, by scraping data from web.
 Also, you can view the graph of rating of various cars, and get details of a specific car model.

+## Application of Data Analysis in Automobile Industry
+In automobile industry, analyzed data is used to improve the customer experience, where data grouping and segmentation can lead to more effective marketing and improved customer engagement , more targeted one‑to‑one offers and can help the automobile industry to correctly manage the features and price of cars.
+The analyzed data can be used for changing the auto business, support mechanization, and boost automation.